YOU ARE LOOKING FOR PURCHASE ORDER FINANCING TO SOLVE CASH FLOW PROBLEMS AND GROW REVENUES!

 Growing and smaller and medium-sized businesses that have access to revenues otherwise not financeable utilize PO Financing - Your firm might not be able to generate the cash flow investment in a/r and inventory that comes with larger orders and contracts.

-The types of firms that use P/O FINANCE are manufacturers and distributors and firms with an import/export business model.
+The types of firms that use P/O FINANCE are those with manufacturing PO financing needs, ie manufacturers as well as distributors, and firms with an import/export business model.
 Typical clients looking for this type of creative financing have large bulges in incoming orders or some seasonality attached to their business.
 EDC Financing can also be considered for out-of-country transactions as well as financing from BDC Finance.

 Traditional business financing in the context of working capital and cash flow revolves, of course, around the traditional current assets of receivable and inventory.
 Even if your firm is well-financed and has a classic bank line of operating credit, you may have challenges in fulfilling large orders and contracts.
 This challenge becomes equally daunting when you don’t have traditional financing, so the ability to generate cash to fulfill larger orders and contracts becomes seemingly impossible.